kevinslin/seed-xkcd/vault/xkcd.back-to-the-future.md

   license: Creative Commons 2.5
 ---
 ![He's kind of an asshole, when you think about it](https://imgs.xkcd.com/comics/back_to_the_future.jpg)
+> "Back to the Future", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 {{Title: Back to the Future}}